ryftchen/foo/README.md

   And the executed log will also be written to `foo/temporary/foo.log`.
 - The parameters are provided for static analysis.
 Build with options such as *-\-format*, *-\-lint*, etc.

-## How to run
+### How to run

-> The [run script](https://github.com/ryftchen/foo/blob/master/script/run.py) contains a number of parameters, please use the *`--`help* option first for detailed instructions.
+> The [run script](https://github.com/ryftchen/foo/blob/master/script/run.py) contains a number of parameters, please use the *-\-help* option first for detailed instructions.
 >
 > ```bash
 > ./script/run.py --help